Frankr22/Streaming-Services-Comparison-Netflix-vs.-Disney/README.md

 Project 1 - Exploratory Data Analytics Proposal: Understanding trends and insights

-Team Members: Robert Franklin, Trang Nguyen (and Thilini?)
+Team Members: Robert Franklin, Trang Nguyen

 Project Description:
 Disney + and Netflix: An Exploratory Data Analysis on the competition for subscribers between the two streaming giants.